Founder / Director

-Andrea Maria Lam (Drea) is founder of Dance Masala.
-She is a Choreographer, Performer, Trainer and Instructor; and also the manager of the Dance Masala Professional Team.
-Born to dance, Drea has been inspiring students with her passion for Bollywood dance and performance for the past nine years.
+Andrea Maria Lam (Drea) is the founder of Dance Masala.
+An entrepreneur, passionate dance educator, and community advocate – Drea is also the choreographer & manager of the Dance Masala Performance Company (DM Pro Co).
+Born to dance, Drea has been inspiring students with her passion for dance fusion and performance for the past nine years.
 Born in Hong Kong, her cultural heritage includes Hong Kong Chinese, Portuguese, Indian and Filipino.
 She is immensely proud of her migrant heritage and is grateful for the opportunity to share her knowledge in this beautiful country.

-Her interest in Bollywood dance was the immediate result of falling deeply in love with the music and developed more after seeing the dance.
-Coming from a musical background, Drea was obsessed with psychedelic 60s and 70s Bollywood music, as well as Pakistani Lollywood.
-She fell for the cool compressed voices of Asha Bhosle and her sister Lata Mangeshkar; the interesting scales; the time cycles that fell out of traditional Western modalities; and the many drums with their syncopated rhythms!
+Her interest in Bollywood dance was the immediate result of falling deeply in love with the music of Bollywood.
+Coming from a musical background, she was intrigued by the psychedelic 60s and 70s Bollywood music, as well as Pakistani Lollywood.
+She fell for the cool compressed voices of Asha Bhosle and her sister Lata Mangeshkar; the interesting scales; the time cycles that fell out of traditional Western modalities; and the many incredible instruments!
 Not to mention the theatricality of Bollywood dance as an art-form.

 She previously worked with Bollyfunk Dance from 2010-2012, rebranding their entertainment services, while honing her teaching skills and approach to Bollywood dance.
 She developed many classes and services with this company.
-Drea was featured in the Top 15 of SBS’ Bollywood Star which had over 250, 000 viewers an episode; she was also featured in FOX8′s Cricket Superstar and Channel 10′s Totally Wild teaching the contestants and hosts Bollywood.
+Drea was featured in the Top 15 of SBS’ Bollywood Star which had over 250K viewers an episode; she was also featured in FOX8′s Cricket Superstar and in 3 episodes of Channel 10′s Totally Wild teaching the contestants and hosts Bollywood.
 She has appeared in numerous other TV, media appearances and TVCs.
-While Bollywood dancing is something she taught herself while being glued to Bollywood movies, she has training in kathak, lavani, Bharatanatyam, Odissi, flamenco and hip hop.

 Her Career Highlights include:

 – Choreographing two bespoke pieces for Queensland Symphony Orchestra’s Bollywood Concert in 2015

 – Developing interactive shows for QPAC’s Out of the Box in 2016, building on the Bollywood workshops developed for QPAC in 2014 and 2012- Choreographing for (and performing alongside) Mika Singh at his 2016 Show

 – Choreographing for (and performing alongside) Neha Kakkar and Tony Kakkar at their 2016 Tivoli Show